Home » Blog » Mac OS X » Gmail vs Apple Mail | Find Out Which One is Better

 Both platforms prioritise ease of use, but they have different approaches:

-- Apple Mail: It offers a sleek and minimal design, which makes the user navigate easily, especially the new users.
+• Apple Mail: It offers a sleek and minimal design, which makes the user navigate, especially new users.
 Apple Mail traditionally lack the customisation options; however, the upcoming iOS 18 updates are bringing up more organised features like AI-generated email overview, other categories, and Digest View, which groups emails from a single sender.

 Gmail vs Apple Mail: Security and Privacy Features

-- Apple Mail: Apple offers a strong stance on users’ privacy.
-With the end-to-end encryption for iCloud Mail, however, if you have email service integrated into the client, it does not apply.
-More importantly, Apple does not read or analyse the emails to target ads to you, unlike other email clients that used to scan emails.
+• Apple Mail: Apple offers a strong stance on users’ privacy.
+With the end-to-end encryption for iCloud Mail, however, if you have an email service configured in the client, it does not apply.
+More importantly, Apple does not read or analyse the emails to target ads to you, unlike other email clients that scan emails.

 Cross-Platform Compatibility